tkubica12/azurestack-lab/AdvancedNetworking.md

     ssh azureuser@db-vm
 ```

 ## Step 4 - internal load balancer

 Azure Stack comes with software-defined load balancer.
 We can configure LB with public IP or LB with internal IP.
 In this demo we will use internal VIP.

 First we will install simple static web.
-CoOnnect to jump VM and from it to web-vm-01 a install web service.
+Connect to jump VM and from it to web-vm-01 a install web service.
 THan connect to web-vm-02 and install web service.
 Make sure you can see both webs from jump server.

 ```powershell
 ssh azureuser@web-vm-01